Myanmar reimposes internet shutdown in conflict-torn Rakhine, Chin states, says telco operator | Malay Mail

 Another lawmaker, Maung Kyaw Zan of Buthidaung township, said the shutdown was “not good for Rakhine” given ongoing clashes.

-Aung Marm Oo, the editor-in-chief of a Rakhine-based online media group, said the blackout had disrupted the publication of news on the conflict.
+Aung Marm Oo, the editor-in-chief of Development Media Group, a Rakhine-based online media group, said the blackout had disrupted the publication of news on the conflict.

 “Internet shutdowns negatively impact on journalism...
 The Internet is essential for us to be able to send video files and pictures for our news stories,” he said. — Reuters